 Chronic granulomatous disease, as the name implies, is a chronic disorder that is characterized by granuloma formation.
-This disorder is a consequence to defective phagocytic cells that are unable to produce bactericidal superoxide.
-Patients with the disease are predisposed to recurrent bacterial infections, chronic inflammation and granuloma formation.
-The disease is caused by a defect in the nicotinamide adenine dinucleotide phosphate (NADPH) oxidase in phagocytes.
+This disorder is a consequence of defective phagocytic cells that are unable to produce bactericidal superoxide due to a defect in the nicotinamide adenine dinucleotide phosphate (NADPH) oxidase in these cells.

 Epidemiology of Pediatric Chronic Granulomatous Disease